nodejs/node/doc/api/cluster.markdown

 * {Number}

-Each new worker is given its own unique id, this id is stored in the `id`.

-While a worker is alive, this is the key that indexes it in cluster.workers
+Returns the unique identifier of the worker process.
+While a worker is alive, this is the key used to index it in `cluster.workers`.

 ### worker.isConnected()

-This function returns `true` if the worker is connected to its master via its IPC channel, `false` otherwise.
-A worker is connected to its master after it's been created.
+Returns `true` if the worker is connected to its master via its IPC channel, `false` otherwise.
+A worker is connected to its master after it has been created.
 It is disconnected after the `'disconnect'` event is emitted.

 ### worker.isDead()

-This function returns `true` if the worker's process has terminated (either because of exiting or being signaled).
+Returns `true` if the worker's process has terminated (either because of exiting or being signaled).
 Otherwise, it returns `false`.

 ### worker.kill([signal='SIGTERM'])